RunasSudo/synacor.py/notes.md

 Further analysis suggests that this particular call relates to the step counter for the Grues in the maze.

-We probably could have reached these same conclusions by analysing the suspicious-looking block of code following the room definitions, but assembly makes my head spin so ¯\_(ツ)_/¯
+We probably could have reached these same conclusions by analysing the suspicious-looking block of code following the room definitions, but assembly makes my head spin so ¯\\_(ツ)_/¯

 Now what about items?
-Looking at a more familiar item, the tablet:
+Looking at a familiar item, the tablet:

     0a6c data 468e 4695 090d 1270
     468e data 0006 "tablet"